UweDraeger/ExData_Project_2/README.md

 Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California (fips == "06037").
 Which city has seen greater changes over time in motor vehicle emissions?

 Answer:
 Baltimore has seen a steady decline in PM2.5 emission over the years.
 In relative terms changes were greater than in LA.
-Los Angeles has seen more volatile emissions in abolute terms, less so in relative terms.
+Los Angeles has seen more volatile emissions in absolute terms, less so in relative terms.